mlapps/lightning-getting-started-docs/README.md

 7. showVersion, if set to true, will overlay the app's version in the corner (version specified in `metadata.json`)
 8. imageServerUrl, if you have an image resizing server set the value to the endpoint
 9. proxyUrl, if you have access to a proxy server (i.e to cache data to speed up network request) you set the value to the endpoint
-10. textureMode, specifiy if you want to render video as a texture on the active drawing canvas
+10. textureMode, specify if you want to render video as a texture on the active drawing canvas

-When we have tweaked our app and platform specific settings we add a new `src` folder to our project, this will hold all the source files necessary to run our app.

-Inside the `src` folder we create the first file called `index.js` and add the contents:
+Inside the `src` folder we find an `index.js` and with the following contents that are needed to launch our app.

 ```
 import { Launch } from 'wpe-lightning-sdk'